Leo-Naldi/ProgettoTecWeb2023/backend/README.md

 });
 ```

 More on namespaces [here](https://socket.io/docs/v4/namespaces/).
-The file ./testSocket.html can be used to check live events.
 The file ./SocketExample.html contains a page that allows to see the events in real time.

 ## Logger